jptweb/IGME-340-Shared/exercises/flutter-layout-basics.md

 (Why flutter clean etc???: this will give you practice running these commands and submitting a project.
 So when the actual project is due we know how to do this).

+Attribution: This HW was origanlly developed by Dower Chin.
+I copied the repo to make subtle changes but want to give proper credit!